DanielMcKeanOxford/RC/README.md

 # RecordCollection
-You are now reasdy to clone/download this project.
+You are now ready to clone/download this project.

 When you open the solution in Visual Studio, it might complain that the project references NuGet packages that are missing on your computer.
 In order to rectify this, click 'Tools' > 'NuGet Package Manager' > 'Manage NuGet Packages For Solution'.
 You should then see a message with a yellow background saying, "Click to restore from your online package sources".
 Follow this instruction and click "Restore".